 Community Malta Agency (the Agency) is a Government Agency established through Community Malta Agency (Establishment) Order (S.L.
-595.38) which is responsible for administering and processing all Maltese citizenship-related matters.
+595.38) which is responsible for administering all Maltese citizenship-related matters.
 This includes accepting and processing applications for the acquisition of Maltese citizenship by birth, by registration, by naturalisation through long term residence, for exceptional services by merit, and for exceptional services by direct investment in Malta.

 The Agency is also responsible for the carrying out of an in-depth due diligence process on each and every application, and putting forward recommendations to the Government regarding the granting of citizenship.

 The NDSF is a Government Agency established through the National Development and Social Fund (Establishment as an Agency) Order (S.L.
 595.12) to receive 59.5% of the contributions received through applications submitted under Part IV of the Granting of Citizenship for Exceptional Services Regulations (S.L.
 188.06), as laid out under Article 10(1) of Community Malta Agency (Establishment) Order (S.L.
 595.38).